Gallops Restaurant Review: A Look At This Iconic Mumbai Establishment After Its Recent Revamp

 Photo Credit: Vinayak Grover

 The bar menu has new additions too.
-We started with fruity sips of the Strawberry Aperol Harony (strawberry syrup, Aperol, Campari, Vodka) and an exquisite French 75.
-But the cocktail that wowed us the most was the Orchard Thief, a concoction of Bourbon whiskey, apple juice, cinnamon and bitters.
-The potency of the whiskey, balanced with the crisp sweetness of the apple, and rounded off with the spice at the end, made for a real treat.
+The fruity Strawberry Aperol Harony (strawberry syrup, Aperol, Campari, Vodka) and the exquisite French 75 are good cocktails to start with.
+The one that stood out at our table was the Orchard Thief: a concoction of Bourbon whiskey, apple juice, cinnamon and bitters.
+The potency of the whiskey is balanced with the crisp sweetness of the apple and rounded off with spice at the end.

 Advertisement